 Since I first posted this, several copycat Palmer House Brownies recipes have surfaced and you can find them with a quick Google search.
 I originally found the recipe in Bon Appetit and made my own changes to it.
-Update: There’s now one on the hotel’s website which I’ve yet to try.
-It calls for 8 eggs and is baked in a 9×12 inch pan, so should be interesting.
-This version is for an 8 oz pan, uses “only” 9 oz of chocolate and just 2 eggs.
+Update: There's one floating around that calls for 8 eggs and is baked in a 9x12 inch pan, so should be interesting.
+This version is for an 8 oz pan, uses "only" 9 oz of chocolate and just 2 eggs.

 Type of Chocolate in Palmer House Brownies

 As you can guess from the 9 oz of chocolate and half pound of butter, the brownies are intensely fudgy.
 My first batch was a little too sweet because I used 9 oz semisweet chocolate instead of bittersweet.
-I went back and made the brownies with 7 1/2 oz of 60% cacao bittersweet chocolate and 1 1/2 oz of unsweetened and they were much better.
-If you don’t have that combo, you could also try 9 oz of a 72 %.
+I went back and made the brownies with 7 ½ oz of 60% cacao bittersweet chocolate and 1 ½ oz of unsweetened and they were much better.

 Definitely Use Nuts